 A termite colony also has soldier termites that are produced for the purpose of protecting the nests from predators.
-These look like worker termites--pale skin, six legs, two antennae--but their heads are much larger and are a dark orange color.
-But the only way you're likely to see soldier termites is if you're tearing out a wall in your home.
+These look like worker termites (pale skin, six legs, two antennae), but their heads are much larger and are a dark orange color.
+However, the only way you're likely to see soldier termites is if you're tearing out a wall in your home.

 2 Things You Need To Know About Termite Swarmers

 If you're seeing termites, it is never good.
 Call a professional and get a detailed inspection of your property to assess the situation.
 The last thing anyone needs is termite damage.
 Fortunately, termite damage is preventable.
-For information on how you can protect your property or to set up service, reach out to Innovative Pest Control today.
+For information on how you can protect your property or to set up termite control for your home, reach out to Innovative Pest Control today.